-10 Ways To Right-Size Your Requirements - Exponent Philanthropy
+10 Ways to Right-Size Your Application and Reporting Requirements - Exponent Philanthropy

 A post to Exponent Philanthropy's blog

-To right-size your requirements mean tailoring what you require from grantseekers and grantees when they apply for and report on your grants.
-As an illustration, what you require is proportionate to the size of grant, appropriate for the type of grant, and reflective of any existing relationship with the grantee.
+When you right-size your application and reporting requirements, you tailor what you ask grantseekers and grantees for when they apply for and report on your grants.
+This means what you need is proportionate to the grant size, appropriate for the grant type, and reflects any existing relationship with the grantee.

-In short, right-sizing considers the notion of net grants.
-To put it another way, the grant dollars received after subtracting the cost of applying for and managing the grant.
-Does applying for a grant from your foundation result in a positive net grant for the grantee?
+Right-sizing considers the concept of net grants, or the grant dollars a grantee receives after subtracting the cost it takes to apply for and manage the grant.
+Does applying for and receiving a grant from your foundation result in a positive net grant for the grantee?

-How can you right-size your grant applications and reports, while still getting the information you need to make decisions and assess your impact?
+How can you right-size your grant applications and reports while getting the information necessary to make decisions and assess your impact?

-1. Identify the information that is essential for your foundation to make a grant decision and request only that information in your grant application.
-Consider how you will use the information.
+1. Figure out the information essential for your foundation to make a grant decision and request only that information in your application.
+Think about how you will use the information.

-2. Develop different versions of your application tailored to the types of funding you offer, such as project support, general operating support, and capital project funding.
+2. Develop different versions of your application tailored to the types of funding you offer, such as program support, general operating support, and capital project funding.

 3. Set page limits or ranges as part of your grant application to make the scope and depth of information you seek for different sizes and types of grants clear.